dantegr/react-sports-poll/README.md

 ## Sports Poll

 ### Usage
 This application allows the user to vote on who will a given sport event.
-The event data are drawn from the given .json file, and are randomly rendered one at a time by the app.
+The event data are drawn from a random .json file, and are randomly rendered one at a time by the app.
 The user  can pick the winner of the event or draw, by clicking one of the three given options below .
 After that the user can click the next event button so that the app can load it and render it to the screen.

 ### How to run it.